com-480-data-visualization/project-2024-Moonwalker/README.md

 | Global_Sales  | Total sales of the game worldwide.
 (Float)                    |

 #### Preprocess
-(TBD) The *Global Video Game Sales* dataset is quite clean and complete, only some basic data preprocessing such as removing unnecessary columns is needed.
+(TBD) For the *Global Video Game Sales* dataset, we clean up entries that miss the year of release.

 ### Problematic